High Performance Software Foundation (HPSF) - How to Apply and Join

 4. The project as part of HPSF

-The TAC manages working groups tackling a variety of HPC topics, and follows a governance model based on the Cloud Native Computing Foundation (CNCF).
+HPSF is run by a governing board (GB), which is advised by a technical advisory committee (TAC).
+HPSF Structure The TAC manages working groups tackling a variety of HPC topics, and follows a governance model based on the Cloud Native Computing Foundation (CNCF).

 Initial working groups include: